-Genotype is used in a few different ways, but generally refers to a person’s genetic composition.
-We can refer to someone’s genotype at a particular SNP—that is, which version of the SNP the individual has.
+Genotype is used in a few different ways, but generally refers to an individual's genetic composition.
+We can refer to someone’s genotype at a particular SNP - that is, which version of the SNP the individual has.

 Example: Your genotype at the SNP that determines earwax type is TT.